News Arena

 “All the signals point to the fact that a US attack is imminent,” the sources in Washington said, adding that the uncertainty surrounding an attack by the US reflects the style of the Trump administration, which has maintained unpredictability as a key factor in military interventions and mediations.

-Sources in Brussels too have said that “US military intervention could come in the next 24 hours.”
+Sources in Brussels too have said “US military intervention could come in the next 24 hours”.

-Tensions in Iran have run amok since demonstrations began late December against an ailing economy.
-There are over 2,000 protesters killed since in the anti-regime clashes, say reports by human rights agencies.
+Tensions in Iran are running high since demonstrations began against an ailing economy in late December.
+As many as 2,000 protesters have been killed in the anti-regime clashes, say reports by human rights agencies.

 Trump has repeatedly threatened to intervene in the country’s internal affairs, suggesting a regime change is due.
 Over the past few days, he has warned of US strikes if “more demonstrators are killed”.

-The Gulf nations urged Trump to not attack Iran “in any capacity”, warning that it could permanently destabilise the region and plunge it into chaos.
+The Gulf nations have urged Trump not to attack Iran “in any capacity”, warning that it could permanently destabilise the region and plunge it into chaos.

-While the Israeli government has long favoured military action against Iran, it appears that Trump may likely grant Netanyahu’s wish as the US military began evacuating some of its personnel from bases in the Middle East from Wednesday.
+While the Israeli government has long favoured military action against Iran, it appears that Trump is likely to grant Netanyahu’s wish, as the US military began evacuating some of its personnel from bases in the Middle East on Wednesday.

-Iranian Foreign Minister, Abbas Araghchi, in successive statements on Tuesday and Wednesday, said that while Iran does not seek a military confrontation with the US, it is “prepared for war.”
+Iranian Foreign Minister, Abbas Araghchi, in successive statements on Tuesday and Wednesday, said while Iran does not seek a military confrontation with the US, it is “prepared for war”.

-He, however, said that Tehran was also “prepared for negotiations” with Washington, as long as those are “fair, honourable, and from an equal position.”
+He, however, said Tehran was also “prepared for negotiations” with Washington, as long as those are “fair, honourable, and from an equal position”.

 TOP CATEGORIES